compomics/moFF/README.md

 ```
 `python moff.mbr --input f1_folder/20080311_CPTAC6_07_6A005.txt  --raw_rep f1_folder/ --tol 1O `

-it run the apex module on the input file , extraxing the apex intesity from the respective raw files in folder specified.
+It run the apex module on the input file , extraxing the apex intesity from the respective raw files in folder specified.
 In the output files moFF just adds the following fields to your origin input file:
 - "intensity" intensity, taking the highest peak in the XIC
 - "rt_peak" rt of the highest peak